rintala/DD2423/lab1/answers_jr_lab1.md

 This means, $\hat F(u,v)$ only is a non-zero value, as long as $m=0$, which implies $\delta(m) = 1$

-Thus, the Fourier spectra for G will be concetrated to the upper border.
+Thus, the Fourier spectra for G will be concentrated to the upper border.

-The Fourier spectra for function F will be concetrated along the left border with the same logic (since G=F') i.e. since $\hat F(u,v)$ is a non-zero value as long as n=0 for F.
+The Fourier spectra for function F will be concentrated along the left border with the same logic (since G=F') i.e. since $\hat F(u,v)$ is a non-zero value as long as n=0 for F.

 ![q7_1](/Users/jonathanrintala/Desktop/bildat18/labs/lab1/img_output/q7_1.png)